Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 Configurable callbacks
 ~~~~~~~~~~~~~~~~~~~~~~

-As explained previously any callback can be added by including it in the config via :code:`class_path` and
+As explained previously, any callback can be added by including it in the config via :code:`class_path` and
 :code:`init_args` entries.
 However, there are other cases in which a callback should always be present and be
 configurable.
 This can be implemented as follows: